materiaraiding/materiaraiding-old/tea.md

 - 1 player will be the dark beacon ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/01d3f745-ff2f-4c6e-8327-c746ab7379a1) and 3 will be dark arrows ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/dfc13608-2195-410a-99d1-c3acbc15c1bb).
 When the debuff expires, the dark arrows are forced to march away from the dark beacon for a fixed duration.
 In this time, if a dark arrow makes contact or is too far away from the dark beacon they die.

-As soon as players get their debuffs, they should begin to preposition as per the toolbox screenshot below.
+As soon as players get their debuffs, they should begin to preposition as per follows:
+- **Light Beacon** plants towards the western part of the D waymark
+- **Dark Beacon** plants dead centre of the 2 waymark
+- All over the players between 1 and 2 waymarks (learning towards the west wall of the 2 waymark is safest)

+Below is a screenshot from the toolbox which demonstrates the above positioning.

+![FCB](https://github.com/nozzyxx/materiaraiding/assets/160133948/a882a1da-56df-4368-b56f-1a7fd00caff9)

 This positioning ensures that all the criteria are met for the debuffs to resolve without any deaths.

-![FCB](https://github.com/nozzyxx/materiaraiding/assets/160133948/a882a1da-56df-4368-b56f-1a7fd00caff9)

 While prepositioning, Perfect Alexander will begin casting Ordained Stillness or Ordained Motion.